RBH Home

 Hiding Place for Priests on the Run

-• Ufton Court is a Medieval manor house, extended in Tudor Times.
+• Ufton Court is a large Tudor manor house, with Medieval origins.
+The manor (associated land) was called Ufton Pole.
 It is near Reading in Mid-Berkshire.

-• The Perkins' were well-known Roman Catholics.
-After the Reformation of the Church, they carried on worshipping God in the Catholic way.
-They had to do this in secret.
-There was a chapel hidden in the roof of the house.
+• The Perkins family inherited the Court.
+They were well-known Roman Catholics.
+After the Reformation of the Church, they carried on worshipping God in the Catholic way in secret.
+So the house acquired secret priest holes (hiding places).

 © Nash Ford Publishing 2004.
 All Rights Reserved.